chris-adams-tech/rabb1th0les/content/Cybersecurity/Verification Phishing and Cross-IdP Impersonation - Unmasking the Next Generation of Phishing Attacks.md

 - How would you rate its usefulness (1–5 stars) and credibility?
 - Would you recommend it to others in your field?

+If you want to check out the attack sequence, see this related page [[Verification Phishing and Cross-IdP Impersonation Attack Sequence]]

 ---
 <div style="text-align: center;">
 	<div class="gradient-text">👾 2024 rabb1th0les (Chris A)dams 👾</div>